lingnath/Sentiment-Prediction-and-Analysis-of-Biden-Administration/README.md

 Then sentiments were generated based on the collected tweet data using PySpark. <br>
 Next, the data was further cleaned using SQL Athena. <br>
 Finally, a dashboard was developed to support the sentiments analyses.

+Each folder represents each major step in the project pipeline.